MaijaRikala/Lorina/GDD.md

 Windows: widely used, accessible to developers

 ## Visual style
-- stylized 2D graphics, first person?
+- stylized 2D graphics, first person
+- no avatar for the player
 - pastel color scheme for main views
 - endings may have darker tones
 - text with clear contrast and colour blind palettes
 - pop-up UI for description texts and player decisions (what to do, where to move, which ingredient to choose, how to stir, how to heat/cool)

 ## Audio
-- mostly relaxing music (acoustic guiar etc.?)
+- mostly relaxing music (acoustic guitar etc.?)
 - different themes for different areas
 - more dramatic/dark themes for endings, not necessarily all unique
 - endings can also have sound effects (such as crystallization)
 - sound effects for opening chest, adding ingredients, mixing, heating/cooling (different sounds for different methods?)

+## Target audience
+- casual players
+- ages 18-35?